 On Tuesday night, Sept.
-13, about 65 people gathered at Mill Pond School to hear Madigan, Jenn, other local residents with Type 1 and Type 2 diabetes, and staff from the American Diabetes Association (ADA), in an informative and insightful presentation on diabetes sponsored by the Westborough Rotary Club.
+13, about 65 people gathered at to hear Madigan, Jenn, other local residents with Type 1 and Type 2 diabetes, and staff from the American Diabetes Association (ADA), in an informative and insightful presentation on diabetes sponsored by the Westborough Rotary Club.

 In addition to the speakers, Rotary president Paul McGrath presented a check for $3,500 to the ADA.
-Collecting registration fees from the club's triathlon that was held on Aug.
+Collecting registration fees from that was held on Aug.
 14 raised these funds.

 The meeting was launched with a stunning video, Walk With Me, written and performed by Dani Petrunic, and produced by Elizabeth Callahan, both 2011 Westborough High School graduates.
 Dani, who has Type 1 diabetes sings, "Come walk with me, I do what I want to do."
 This video won an award at the Alliance for Community Media Northeast Region Fall 2009 Film Festival.

 Setting the groundwork for the meeting, Anna Floreen, associate manager of community initiatives for the ADA, presented an overview on diabetes.
 She said that 26 million adults and children in the US have diabetes.
 Ninety-five percent of these cases are Type 2.
 Anna said that 1 in 3 children now face a future living with diabetes.